How to choose and replace a pvc patio roof (with pros and cons)

 Need a new affordable porch roof?
 Learn tips on replacing a pvc patio roof for a beautiful bright white plantation look!
 Includes pros, cons and info on pvc vs. polycarbonate, and what NOT to do!
 Click to read the full tutorial.

 As disappointing as that was, I walked around the yard admiring how pretty the roof sheets looked from down below.
 You can see a lot of ceiling from the ground.
-And all I saw was pristine white!
+And all I saw was pristine white-looking slats!

 A pvc patio roof is a great way to waterproof and protect a patio from direct sun.
 However, here's a few tips on choosing the right roof sheets!

-So while still frustrated with myself, I decided to give it a fair chance.
+So while still frustrated with myself, I decided to give it a fair chance since it was done and already paid for.

 I mean, a person could add perhaps the odd clear panel to create a skylight effect I suppose?